tum-pbs/pbdl-book/physgrad-discuss.md

 First and foremost, a central motivation for improved updates is the need to address the scaling issues of the learning problems.
 This is not a completely new problem: numerous deep learning algorithms were proposed to address these for training NNs.
 However, the combination of NNs with physical simulations brings new challenges that at the same time provide new angles to tackle this problem.
 On the negative side, we have additional, highly non-linear operators from the PDE models.
 On the positive side, these operators typically do not have free parameters during learning, and thus can be treated with different, tailored methods.

 This is exactly where HIGs and SIPs come in: instead of treating the physical simulation like the rest of the NNs (this is the DP approach), they show how much can be achieved with custom inverse solvers (SIPs) or a custom numerical inversion (HIGs).
+Both methods make important steps towards _scale-invariant_ training.

 ## Computational Resources